 - BUB has a clear Admission Policy, which is published and accessible to potential applicants.
 The policy follows the regulations laid out by UoS.
 Principles such as equality, diversity and inclusion are specified in the provided policy.
 During the site visit interviews, the Panel was informed that staff who are involved in the admission process undergo equality awareness training, and there is a mechanism in place for annual reporting on equality and diversity monitoring.
 The Panel appreciates the efforts exerted by BUB to train its staff on equality and diversity monitoring when working on the admission process.
-Statistics provided to the Panel indicate a fair balance in the ratio of female to male students admitted into the programme. - The admission to BUB's Business and Management programme follows the defined criteria which are stated in the Admission Policy, the SER and the programme specification.
-The criteria require a high school cumulative average of at least 75% and a proficiency in English language and Mathematics evidenced in the form of an IELTS score, GCSE grade or an in-house test as appropriate.
-The Panel was provided with statistics on achievements of a cohort of students who graduated in 2020-2021 as a demonstration of the appropriateness of the entry requirements.
+Statistics provided to the Panel indicate a fair balance in the ratio of female to male students admitted into the programme. - The admission criteria are structured according to the entry level as well as necessary general and programme specific requirements.
+General requirements are 75% score in high school diploma and proficiency in English language (IELTS or equivalent), while programme specific requirements are additionally GCSE qualification in English Language and Mathematics (for Level 4 entry) and foundational courses certificates for Accounting and Finance (for Level 5 entry).
+The Panel examined the achievements of a cohort of students who graduated in 2020-2021 and discussed these further during the interviews.
 The Panel is of the view that the admission requirements are appropriate. - BUB has a mechanism to allow students to apply for credit transfer and recognition of prior learning.
-These arrangements are covered in the Admission Policy and detailed in the Accreditation of Prior Learning Policy as well as in the Academic Regulations for Taught Programmes.
+These arrangements are covered in the Admission Policy and also detailed in the Accreditation of Prior Learning Policy as well as in the Academic Regulations for Taught Programmes.
 The Accreditation of Prior Learning Policy also covers the mechanisms for monitoring the process of credit recognition and the progress of successful applicants.